 Striking trailing plants for hanging baskets and pots.

-Intense blue flowers over light green foliage provide brilliant, eye-catching color for the patio all summer long.
+Intense white flowers over light green foliage provide brilliant, eye-catching color for the patio all summer long.

 Ideal for all types of container.